daniel-iglesias/alicia/README.md

 Copyright (c) 2013-2018, European Atomic Energy Community (EURATOM)

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,